dthakurshikhar-cmyk/Neurax3.0---Tech-Titans/README.md

 ## Ethics & Compliance

-This system is built around a strict consent-first, rights-respecting design:
+This system is built around a strict consent-first, rights-respecting design.
+It works only with information the user has explicitly agreed to submit, and every finding traces back to a public source:

 - Operates only on **public, consented, and authorized** information
 - No bypassing of access controls